Abibubble/milestone2-harry-potter-quiz/README.md

 * There are 10 questions available for each of the 4 houses, giving a question pool of 40 possible questions.
 * The question set is fully randomised, without allowing questions to be repeated.
 This allows the user to replay any house without having the same experience.
 * The user can choose any house they like, and the quiz takes you back to the Home page once you've completed the quiz.
 This allows for easy choosing of a new house.

+#### Frequent Visitor Goals
+##### I want to be able to play the quiz again with new questions.
+* The code is designed so that questions can be changed at any time in the questions variable.
+* The code is designed so that additional questions can be added at any time into the questions variable.
+* The progress bar and score will then update to the new total amount of questions, and remain functional.

 ### Full Testing
 [Click here](testing.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.